tarakbluru/symbolextractor/README.md

 # symbolextractor

-Extracts symbols from the set of Data files
+Extracts symbols from the set of Data files.
+The assumption is the rar files are already converted into csv files.

 Build:
 gcc -o symextract.exe sym_extractor.c

 To Run:

 1. run the command
-   sym datafolder
+   sym <datafolder>

    eg.- sym f:\Tarak\Market\gfdl\ieod

   This step creates 2 files: